ringcentral/ringcentral-api-docs/docs/messaging/sms/high-volume/opt-out.md

 # Opt-in / Opt-out

-RingCentral will automatically handle opt-in and opt-out for users on High Volume SMS using industry standard terms such a `STOP`, `UNSTOP`, `INFO`, etc. This is handled per pair of sender and recipient numbers.
+RingCentral will automatically handle opt-in and opt-out for users on High Volume SMS using industry standard terms `START` and `STOP`, respectively.
+This is handled per pair of sender and recipient numbers.

 While RingCentral automatically handles this and will prevent sending to numbers that have opted out, developers are recommended handle these numbers and prevent sending them to begin with.